wahlstedt/codebook/README.md

 #### Word mixing
 The table at the top of the page shows you how the words are mixed between the two players.
 Use this knowledge to your advantage.
 For example, 3 of your 9 target words are also target words for your partner.
 This overlap is why you only need to find 15 words in total.

-Of the 3 words you have as black, one is also black for your partner.
+Of your 3 black words, one is also black for your partner.
 Another is a target word and one is unused.
 This means that one of your black words is a word you must select.
-Furthermore, if you have found the black word that is a target word on the other side, you should not select the other two black words.
+Furthermore, if you have found the black word that is a target word on the other side, you should not select any of the other two black words.

 #### Scoring
 Scoring is optional, but can be used to compare games with others.

 +2 points per target found, +10 per unused turn, -5 per mistake, -10 if sudden death.
-Games ended by a black word score differently: -10 points for each unused turn, mistake, and unfound target
+Games ended by a black word score differently: -10 points for each unused turn, mistake, and unfound target word.

 ## Settings
 Most settings should be fairly self-explanatory, the advanced ones might require some explanation: